Amnesty International campaigners outside the Supreme Court | Lara Whyte

-Continued anti-choice and anti-LGBTIQ sentiment across prominent political parties in Northern Ireland is not, and has never been, representative of what the people want; it is instead one of the more regressive symptoms of our post-conflict politics – sadly still overwhelmingly concerned by sectarian divides and the past.
+Continued anti-choice and anti-LGBTIQ sentiment across prominent political parties in Northern Ireland is not, and has never been, representative of what the people want; it is instead one of the more regressive symptoms of our post-conflict politics – sadly, still overwhelmingly concerned with sectarian divides and the past.

-Since January 2017, those divides have toppled the power sharing agreement between the DUP and the main republican party, Sinn Fein, leaving the country with no running government.
+Since January 2017, those divides have toppled the power sharing agreement between the Democratic Unionist Party (DUP) and the main republican party, Sinn Fein, leaving the country with no running government.

-On Saturday 2 June, thousands of people rallied in Belfast city centre for marriage equality for gay and lesbian couples amidst a sea of colourful, witty placards.
+On Saturday 2 June, thousands of people rallied in Belfast city centre for marriage equality for gay and lesbian couples amid a sea of colourful, witty placards.

 Northern Ireland is also the only part of the UK where same-sex marriage is not legal, and where the clients of sex workers are criminalised – a measure that has been loudly criticised by sex workers themselves for putting them at greater risk by making their working conditions more dangerous.

 The 1861 Offences Against the Person Act criminalised abortion in the UK.
-Women in England, Wales and Scotland were exempted from this law by the 1967 Abortion Act exempted women, which does not apply to Northern Ireland.
+Women in England, Wales and Scotland were exempted from this law by the 1967 Abortion Act, which does not apply to Northern Ireland.